5 Foolproof Ways to Meet Your Neighbors

 Whether it’s an extravagant get-together or a simple porch party, hosting an event is a great way to meet neighbors.
 Give them a one-week or two-week notice, and make sure that when the day comes, you have plenty of appetizers and drinks to go around.

-Invite them to a virtual meeting or happy hour to get to know one another!
-Leave a card in their mailbox or if you already have their number, give them a meeting ID a week or so in advance and plan for some conversational topics or virtual games.
+To make the meet-and-greet even easier, consider inviting them to a virtual meeting or happy hour to get to know one another!
+Leave a card in their mailbox, or if you already have their number, give them a meeting ID a week or so in advance.
+Then plan for some conversational topics or virtual games.

 Play the cool parent